×

 dbconn.write('schema_name', 'table_name', records, object_schema=object_schema, pk='id')

-# Example writing a huge amount of rows in batch with a fixed schema
+# Example writing a large amount of rows in batch with a fixed schema

 batch_size = 100